terjekv/ansible-eessi-roles/README.md

     # on the monitored node.
     eessi_monitoring: true

-    # Set the node as a public node.
-If the node is set as public the prometheus
-    # instance will allow monitoring.eessi-infra.org to connect to scrape data.
-    eessi_public: false

     # All services bind to localhost, unless eessi_public[nodetype] is set to
     # public, in that case grafana and prometheus binds to "*".
     eessi_service_ports: